036 <2.18> Separate Hearts

 The music shop on Main Street in Tuscany where Cole has his guitar strung is called Hammerman's Music Store in the script; in the aired version of the episode, this name is not mentioned though.

 The filming location is the previous site of the Baxter Northup Music Co. on Ventura Boulevard in Sherman Oaks, CA. The store relocated one block further west in 1993.
-Its previous location is nowadays occupied by law offices.

-Real life allusion: When Linda plays the piano at the music store, she mentions it is a piece by FRÉDÉRIC CHOPIN (1810 - 1849).
+Real-life allusion: When Linda plays the piano at the music store, she mentions it is a piece by FRÉDÉRIC CHOPIN (1810 - 1849).
 It is actually étude Op.
 25 No. 1 while the script originally suggested étude Op.
 5.

 Dukes is a burger restaurant in Tuscany.
 Cole and Linda go there for lunch.